w3hc/ouf/README.md

-# Ouf
+# OUF

-**Our friendly assistant** (OUF) allows users to create and personalize an AI assistant tailored to their organization's needs.
+OUF (OUr Friendly assistant) allows users to create and personalize an AI assistant tailored to their organization's needs.

 Live at https://ouf.netlify.app